Native Languages of the Americas: American Indian Children's Books and Literature

 Biography of Maria Tallchief, the Osage ballerina.

-And a few really good Native American books for teens and advanced readers
+And a few of the best adult Native American books for teens and advanced readers

 Bury My Heart at Wounded Knee: An Indian History of the American West: